 So why is this the industry standard?
 I don’t know, but here is my assumption.
 Loft is really the first metric we should be using to indicate warmth.
 The amount of space filled with down between your body and the outside cold, is, by far the most influential metric for determining R-value.
 Problem is, there are more variables.
 I could fill a space with double the amount of down and it is warmer than the same space filled with half that amount.
 Same loft, but the one with more down is warmer.
 However, it is not as warm as if I took that “double amount” and let it loft to 100%.
 So, down, like most fibrous loose fill insulations, is most efficient per weight at it’s full loft.
 But if we were to build an item with only enough down to fill the space, it would be the most efficient for the weight in a lab setting, but in real life there would not be enough density to keep the down from shifting around, leaving gaps.
 Therefor, the goal for a builder is to calculate the loft needed to achieve a certain temp rating and add to it just the amount of density needed to keep the down from shifting around.
 As a consumer, in lieu of an actual tested R-value measurement, what you really want to know are the numbers that the manufacturer uses to build and fill each chamber of an item.
 Basically, it’s three numbers for a box chamber item.

 – Calculated loft .
 When a builder fills a chamber first they find the area.
 Then they take that area of a chamber and multiply it by the desired loft.
-So a chamber 10″ x 15″ has an area of 150cu.
-If I’m building a 20f degree system I would take that area and multiply it by 2.5″ and get a volume of 375cu.
-That, divided by the fill power of the down used and we have the exact weight of fill in that chamber.
+So a chamber 10″ x 15″ has an area of 150sqr in.
+If I’m looking for 2.99″ of calculated loft for a 30f system, I would multiply it by 2.99″ and get a volume of 448.5cu.
+Divide that by the fill power of the down used and we have the exact weight of fill in that chamber.
 0.472oz for 950fp down.
 If this calculated loft is used throughout, then it can be used to find the fill weight of any part of the system, or in the whole system if you know the total area.

 For a sewn through item, first see Sewn through baffle construction and it’s effect on warmth.
 After reading through that, these are the numbers you need for determining warmth.